Ph.D. in Mathematics - Mathematics Education Emphasis

 Comprehensive Examinations

-Graduates of the program earn the equivalent of a master’s degree in mathematics and must successfully complete a comprehensive examination in mathematics.
-Two additional examinations address knowledge related to K-12 mathematics teaching and learning and educational research design.
+Graduates of the program earn the equivalent of a master’s degree in mathematics and must successfully complete three components of a written comprehensive exam: one component in mathematics, one component addressing knowledge related to research on K-12 mathematics teaching and learning, and one component addressing knowledge of research design and analysis for studies in mathematics education.

-• One comprehensive exam in Mathematics.
+• One component of the written comprehensive exam is in Mathematics.
 This exam will be determined by the graduate committee and administered according to the guidelines for mathematics.

-• One comprehensive exam in Educational Statistics and Research Methods.
-This exam is collaboratively developed by mathematics education faculty and appropriate research methods faculty in Statistics and Education.
+• One component of the written comprehensive exam is in Research Methods in Mathematics Education.
+This exam is collaboratively developed by mathematics education faculty and appropriate research methods faculty.

 Dissertation Research Component

 The dissertation is a study in mathematics education.
 Scholarship in mathematics education examines teaching and learning, with roots in the disciplines of mathematics and educational theory and practice.
 It is grounded in mathematics content through the study of curriculum and mathematical practice and is generally carried out through social science research methods, including both qualitative and quantitative analysis.
-Mathematics education research at Montana State University adopts an applied approach, and research efforts often focus on the development and ongoing support of K-12 mathematics teachers.
-Doctoral students conduct research in areas relevant to current faculty research interests or funded projects.
+Doctoral students conduct research in areas relevant to current faculty research expertise.